proycon/clam/docs/source/index.rst

 -  **Actions** – *CLAM’s action paradigm is a remote-procedure call-mechanism in which you make available actions (any script/program or Python function) on specific URLs*.

+-  **Constraints and Input Validation** – *CLAM has a mechanism to actively validate the files the user inputs, and apply constraints to them*.

 In publication pertaining to research that makes use of this software, a citation should be given of: “Maarten van Gompel (2014).
 CLAM: Computational Linguistics Application Mediator.
 Documentation.
 LST Technical Report Series 14-03.”.